jim3/go-api-explorer/README.md

 ## Go API Explorer

 #### Description

 An HTTP client designed for simple and efficient API exploration.
-It interacts with various APIs through web forms and retrieves their responses.
+It interacts with various APIs through web forms and retrieves their responses, making it easy for anyone to use, regardless of coding experience.

 #### Types/Methods/Functions/Used